Teak Sealing: What To Do If You Have a New Deck

 Teak sealing is something that you want to do to protect an investment in your home, namely your deck.

-I Have a New Teak Deck, What Now?
+I Have a New Teak Deck; What Now?

 When it is first put down, teak is a rich caramel color.
 As we have covered before, when teak ages, it goes grayish silver.
 To keep your teak at its original beauty, you need to take active steps to protect it.
 The best way to start is to get a teak sealing service in.

 If you want to seal your deck, and we recommend that you do it, particularly where new decking is concerned, do not try to do it yourself.
 Why?
-Well, a lot of sealing products out there are either oil-based or are varnishes, and both types of products cause a problem with your teak.
+Well, a lot of sealing products out there are either oil-based or varnished, and both types of products cause a problem with your teak.
 Oil can leave residue behind, and varnishes can make a teak deck slippery.

 Why Can’t I Use Anything Oil Based to Seal a Teak Deck?